$

-The basic savings account has long been a staple for Americans.
-Federal deposit insurance has made them a safe and reliable way to grow your money while still retaining easy access when you need it.
+The basic savings account has long been a staple for Americans, offering a safe and reliable way to grow your money while still retaining easy access when you need it.
 Traditional savings accounts offered great flexibility for savers whether they were looking to save up for education, holidays, a car, a home, or even just a rainy day.
 They still do, even if saving habits and preferences have changed quite a bit in recent decades.

 The banking world witnessed a raft of innovations with the launch of the first exclusively online bank in 1999.
 This unique merger of technology and banking opened the floodgates to new and more competitive financial products and services.
 Online banks were free from the huge costs involved in running multiple branches and paying associated overheads.
 They introduced a new model that has enabled a generation of online banks to improve upon long-established standard practices and products in banking.